wagenadl/sbemalign/README.md

   scaled source tile, use the runToQuad() and quadToRun() function of the Transformer class in warpq5run.
 Not sure which quad a pixel belongs to?
   Use the findInRun() or findInMontage() functions, or the rawToRun() function.

+### optimizeq5rel

+Results of optimization within runs at Q5

+#### Constructed by:
+optimizeq5rel.py

+#### Notes:

+This is exactly like optimizeq5, but it depends directly on the relmont... tables rather than the cumbersome -relhp tables.

+#### Dependencies:
+- slicealignq5
+- relmontalignq5
+- relmontattouchq5

 ### slicealignq5